Back to blog

 The Soft Timebox

 The Soft Timebox is a flexible approach to time management.
-You set realistic timelines for your tasks but treat them more as guidelines than hard deadlines.
+You set realistic timelines for your tasks but treat them more as guidelines than strict deadlines.

 The beauty of the Soft Timebox lies in its flexibility — it provides structure and keeps you on track but allows for adjustments as needed, which leaves room for unexpected changes or tasks.